How Does the SCRA Affect Interest Rates?

 A dedicated team of employees that continually reviews client military status can be a helpful element in the defense against charges you may face from the DOJ or individuals in civil suits.
 A bank that sets up programs such as mechanisms for notifying clients of their rights, a page on their website explaining servicemembers’ rights and how they can exercise them, and an 800 number for borrowers to call with questions has a stronger defense in a court case than an establishment that merely throws up its hands and says it didn’t know.

-Demonstrating you have policies and procedures in place to help protect servicemembers’ rights goes a long way toward fulfilling your responsibility under the SCRA.
+Demonstrating that you have policies and procedures to help protect servicemembers’ rights goes a long way toward fulfilling your responsibility under the SCRA.

 SCRA Centralized Verification Service Can Help